fluentcms/FluentCMS/docs/Page.md

 * Interactive Elements: Incorporate interactive elements such as forms, buttons, and sliders to enhance user engagement.
 * Custom HTML/CSS: Add custom HTML and CSS to further personalize the look and feel of a page (FluentCMS HtmlString Plugin).
 * Preview Mode: View pages in a preview mode to see how they will appear to end users before publishing.
+* Add New/Existing Plugin into specific part of page by simple drag and drop.
+* Copy exsisting Plugin into specific part of page by simple drag and drop.

 ### Navigation and SEO
 * Page Hierarchy: Define a hierarchical structure for pages to organize content and improve navigation.
 * SEO Optimization: Add meta tags, descriptions, and keywords to enhance search engine visibility.